Hedgehog Food List: What to Feed Them With?

 Good Snack Foods

-These foods a great treat options to give your hedgehog in tiny amounts (1 tablespoon or less), 3-4 days per week.
+These foods a great treatment options to give your hedgehog in tiny amounts (1 tablespoon or less), 3-4 days per week.

 - Meat & Fish: